Bhikkhu: Definition

-The talapoin is a monkey named after Buddhist monks just as the capuchin monkey is named after the Order of Friars Minor Capuchin (who also are the origin of the word cappuccino).

 Ordination

+The bhikkhu order, in its earliest form, upheld continuous movement for eight months a year, and ate one meal a day, received from begging.

 Theravada

 Theravada monasticism is organized around the guidelines found within a division of the Pāli Canon called the Vinaya Pitaka.
-Laypeople undergo ordination as a novitiate (śrāmaṇera or sāmanera) in a rite known as the "going forth" (Pali: pabbajja).
+Lay followers will undergo ordination as a novitiate (śrāmaṇera or sāmanera) in a rite known as the "going forth" (Pali: pabbajja).
 Sāmaneras are subject to the Ten Precepts.
 From there full ordination (Pali: upasampada) may take place.
 Bhikkhus are subject to a much longer set of rules known as the Pātimokkha (Theravada) or Prātimokṣa (Mahayana and Vajrayana).